 Recognized as one of the nation’s leading intellectual property lawyers in the field of biotechnology and pharmaceutical patent law, Ken is a frequent speaker at biotechnology patent law conferences.
 He has been ranked highly by IAM Patent 1000—The World's Leading Patent Professionals guide for litigation, patent prosecution and licensing, as well as by Chambers USA and Legal 500.

-Sanjay has worked on a wide array of life science related technologies, such as medical devices (e.g., dialysis machines, drug infusion pumps, and stent grafts), pharmaceuticals (e.g., ADVATE and INOMAX), methods for manufacturing recombinant proteins (e.g., Factor VIII and alpha-1 antitrypsin), and stem cells.
-His has represented a number of leading pharmaceutical and medical device companies, such as Shire, GSK, Boehringer Ingelheim, and Baxter, among others.
+Sanjay has worked on a wide array of life science related technologies, such as pharmaceuticals, methods for manufacturing recombinant proteins, CAR-T and stem cells, and medical devices.
+He has represented a number of leading pharmaceutical and medical device companies, such as Takeda/Shire, GSK, Boehringer Ingelheim, and Baxter, among others.

 Sanjay received an LLM in intellectual property law from The George Washington University Law School, a J.D. from California Western School of Law, where he was a dean’s full-tuition scholarship recipient, and a B.S., Biology with a minor in Chemistry from Loyola University.